vkrinitsyn/rppd/README.md

 - All nodes tried to register on master and participate in.
 - Function trigger on a target table and possible column named id
 - The execution code is a python function.
-- The action also available by schedule to implement a queue.
+- The action also available by schedule to implement a cron.
 - All configuration store in db table created by extension creation.
 - If main service shutting down of unavailable than one ot service become a master.
 - No election, but whoever first will be able to safe and undoubted update configuration table.